 The breed is genetically different from the Turkish Angora in a number of ways, the most noticeable of which is coat coloration.
-While Turkish Angoras are solid white cats, the Turkish van is actually a darker colored cat with large white spots that cover almost their entire bodies.
+While Turkish Angoras are solid white cats, the Turkish van is actually a darker-colored cat with large white spots that cover almost their entire bodies.

-Originally called the Turkish cat, the name was changed to Turkish van after receiving recognition by the Governing Council of the Cat Fancy (GCCF) in 1969, to help differentiate it from the Turkish Angora.
-Vans were brought to the United States in 1982 and accepted by the Cat Fanciers’ Association in 1994.
+Originally called the Turkish cat, the name was changed to Turkish van after receiving recognition by the Governing Council of the Cat Fancy (GCCF) in 1969, to help differentiate the breed from the Turkish Angora.
+Vans were brought to the United States in 1982 and accepted by the Cat Fanciers' Association in 1994.

 - The Turkish van has existed within their home country for so long, there are folktales of the breed coming to Mt.
 Ariat on Noah's Ark.